Category:134 Engineering Professional Services

 - 2. Organization chart

 - 3. Employee time sheet sample showing allocation of direct and indirect labor hours

 - 4. Audited schedules of indirect costs and fringe benefits

 - 5. Audited, reviewed or compiled financial statements

 - 6. Certification of indirect costs

 A conflict of interest occurs when a consultant has a financial or personal interest in a federally funded project.
 To avoid a potential conflict of interest, see 23 CFR 1.33 for the federal law governing Conflict of Interest.

-All consultants receiving individual awards for $100,000 or more and all subrecipients/subconsultants must certify that the organization and its principles are not suspended or debarred.
+All consultants receiving individual awards and all subrecipients/subconsultants must certify that the organization and its principles are not suspended or debarred.
 Each MoDOT Project Manager should check the Non-procurement List.
 The Excluded Parties List Systems is also available at that website.
 Copies of the list may be obtained by purchasing a yearly subscription from the Superintendent of the Documents, US Government Printing Office, Washington, DC 20402 or by calling the Government Printing Office inquiry and Order Desk at (202)783-3238.
 The user will be required to record their name and organization for purposes of the Computer Matching and Privacy Act of 1988.